salvolannister/TileLevel/README.md

 - Use C++ inheritance to handle ATiles
 - Generate grid reading input from TileGameModeBP
 - Add comments to methods and check naming conventions
+- add In to varibale that are not modified and passed by refererence
+- add const to every parameter that is not intended to be modified
+- add comment about return expected type where you pass null